ae-exact/ansible-windows-hardening/README.md

 **This role is in a very early stage and may not work correctly or secure your servers the way you expect it!
 Please do not rely on it securing you Windows servers (yet).**

-These roles ensure that a Windows 2012 R2 or Windows 2016 system is compliant with the [DevSec Windows Baseline](https://github.com/dev-sec/windows-baseline).
+These roles ensure that a Windows 2019 system is compliant with the [DevSec Windows Baseline](https://github.com/dev-sec/windows-baseline).

 ## Requirements

 * Ansible 2.3.0
+* AWX 9.1
+* WinRM configured on Windows host

 ## Variables